pypa/packaging.python.org/source/tutorials/packaging-projects.rst

 - ``name`` is the *distribution name* of your package.
 This can be any name as long as only contains letters, numbers, ``_`` , and ``-``.
-It also must not already taken on pypi.org. **Be sure to update this with your username,** as this ensures you won't run into any name collisions when you upload the package.
+It also must not already taken on pypi.org. **Be sure to update this with your username,** as this ensures you won't try to upload a package with the same name as one which already exists when you upload the package.
 - ``version`` is the package version see :pep:`440` for more details on versions.
 - ``author`` and ``author_email`` are used to identify the author of the